-Just like with your car or home insurance, excess is an amount of money you agree to pay for a hospital stay before health insurance benefits are payable.
+Just like with your car or home insurance, an excess is an amount of money you agree to pay for a hospital stay, before health insurer benefits are payable.
 Generally speaking, choosing a higher excess means you’ll pay less for your premium, but you’ll pay a higher amount in the event you go to hospital.

-Thanks to the upcoming Government-initiated reforms, from 1 April 2019 nib members will be given the option to increase their excess limit from $500 to $750 for singles, and $1,000 to $1,500 for couples or families.
-So, if you’re with nib, you’ll be able to opt for a higher level of excess in return for a lower premium.
+nib members can choose an excess limit of $250, $500 or $750 for singles, and $1,000 or $1,500 for couples or families.
+So, if you’re with nib, you can now opt for a higher level of excess in return for a lower premium.

-If you’re under the age of 30 on 1 April 2019, you’re in luck.
-When the upcoming reforms are introduced, nib members aged 18-29 will automatically receive discounts of up to 10% on their private hospital insurance premiums.
+If you’re under 30, you’re in luck. nib members aged 18-29 automatically receive discounts of up to 10% on their private hospital insurance premiums.

 If you don’t currently have private health insurance, and you’re under the age of 31, then there’s no better time to take out cover.
 Why?
 Because if you don’t have private hospital cover by 1 July following your 31st birthday, you might have to pay a Lifetime Health Cover (LHC) loading in addition to your premium.

-The LHC is a Government initiative put in place to encourage people to take out private hospital cover earlier on in life.
-For every year you delay after turning 31, you’ll be charged a 2% loading on top of your premium when you take out a policy.
+The LHC loading is a Government initiative put in place to encourage people to take out private hospital cover earlier on in life.
+For every year you delay, you’ll be charged a 2% loading on top of your premium when you take out a policy.
 With the LHC loading lasting for 10 years and at a maximum of 70%, it’s definitely worth avoiding if you can.

-To keep your out of pocket expenses low when visiting a dentist or optometrist, our nib First Choice network should be your first port of call.
+To help keep your out of pocket expenses low when visiting a dentist, optometrist or physiotherapist, our nib First Choice network should be your first port of call.
 It’s our community of specially-selected health providers who have agreed to provide nib members with quality healthcare at an affordable price.

-You can choose to see the dentist or optical provider of your choice, but by choosing an nib First Choice provider, it simply means you could pay less.
+You can choose to see the dentist, optical or physiotherapy provider of your choice, but by choosing an nib First Choice provider, it simply means you could pay less.
 Search the nib First Choice network now to find a provider.

 2Discount not available on Ambulance Only cover